herbie-fp/odyssey/doc/adding_external_tool_backend.md

 	app.use(bodyParser.json());
 ```

-You should add an endpoint for your backend tool here.
-The endpoint will look something like this:
+You should add one endpoint for each functionality in your backend tool here.
+Each endpoint will look something like this:

 ```
+// Name your endpoint something logical, as you will be calling it from the frontend
-	app.post('/<YOUR_TOOL>/exec', async (req: any, res: any) => {
+	app.post('/<YOUR_TOOL>/<YOUR_ENDPOINT_NAME>', async (req: any, res: any) => {
 		const input = req.body;
 		const safe_input = input.<YOUR_TOOL_INPUT>.replace(/'/g, "\\'");
 		try {